Brian Crecente: Career

 He began his career as a journalist with the Fort Worth Star-Telegram in 1997, where he covered crime and public safety for daily newspapers in Texas, Florida and Colorado for 12 years.
-He starting his career as a video game journalist as the founding editor-in-chief of Kotaku, launched in 2004.
+He started his career as a video game journalist as the founding editor-in-chief of Kotaku, launched in 2004.
 In 2009, he wrote Good Game, a weekly column internationally syndicated by McClatchy-Tribune Information Services.
 Crecente was the founding editor and executive editor for Polygon, launched in 2012.

 In July 2017, Crecente announced on Twitter that he would be leaving Polygon for Rolling Stone's gaming website Glixel.
 He was brought on at Variety on April 9, 2018, to expand the entertainment publication's coverage into video gaming with a new vertical that the co-editors say "represents another step forward in our effort to offer great journalism regarding every aspect of the modern media landscape."
 At the time he was still contributing to Rolling Stone's game coverage.
 Rolling Stone's gaming vertical, Glixel, was shut down later in 2018.

 Crecente was laid off from Variety in June 2019, and the gaming section was removed from the Variety masthead.
 In 2020, Crecente helped launch an official LEGO Games podcast for the LEGO Group entitled Bits N' Bricks to help celebrate the 25-year history of the first LEGO video game.
 He co-hosts the weekly show which is hosted on LEGO.com.
 In 2021, Crecente helped launch an official Level Infinite podcast for Tencent Games entitled This is Level Infinite.
 It explores the creation of the company's games.
 He co-hosts the weekly show which is hosted on LevelInfinite.com.